 Summer Arts for Learning Academy | Job Opportunities

 The Summer Arts for Learning Academy (SALA) Teaching Artist is the heart and soul of the Academy.
 Teaching Artists are paired with a grade level Classroom Teacher for the entire six weeks of the program (Monday - Thursday).
 These pairs are responsible for delivering engaging, meaningful, and joyful arts-integrated instruction both in and through the arts daily.
 Teacher/Artist pairs will co-plan and co-teach one class of arts-integrated math and one class of arts-integrated literacy to the same students each day.
-In addition, all Teaching Artists are expected to lead a SQUAD session each morning, in partnership with their Teacher.
-On program days, Teaching Artists may have the option of teaching a partial day (8:30 am - 1:45 pm Monday - Thursday) or a full day (8:30 am - 3:30 pm Monday - Thursday).
+In addition, all Teaching Artists are expected to lead a SQUAD session each morning in partnership with their Classroom Teacher.

-The SALA grade-level Classroom Teacher is key to ensuring rigorous and meaningful learning in both literacy and math at SALA sites.
-Classroom Teachers will be paired with a highly skilled Teaching Artist for the entire six-week program (Monday - Thursday) to provide arts-integrated instruction daily.
+The SALA grade level Classroom Teacher is key to ensuring rigorous and meaningful learning in both literacy and math at SALA sites.
+Classroom Teachers will be paired with a highly skilled Teaching Artist for the entire six week program (Monday - Thursday) to provide arts-integrated instruction daily.
 Together, they will co-plan and co-teach one class of arts-integrated math and one class of arts-integrated literacy to the same students each day.
 All Teachers are expected to lead a daily morning SQUAD session in partnership with their Artist.
-On program days, Teachers have the option of teaching a partial day (8:30 am - 1:45 pm Monday - Thursday) or a full day (8:30 am - 3:30 pm Monday - Thursday).
-Full-day Teachers will help support afternoon Arts Explorations/Majors and Thursday SALAbrations.

 Student Support Specialists